-The Company announced a \$6M repayment of Macquarie Bank's \$12M Debt Facility and refinancing of the remaining \$6M with a 3 year interest free loan from Sentient.
-The interest free loan is conditional upon completion of full form loan documentation and issue of 75M options to Sentient with an exercise price of \$0.08 per share expiring at maturity of the loan.
+In November 2015 the Company repaid \$6M of Macquarie Bank's \$12M Debt Facility and refinanced the remaining \$6M with a 3 year interest free loan from Sentient.
+The Company issued of 75M options to Sentient with an exercise price of \$0.08 per share expiring at maturity of the loan.

-At 30 June 2015 the Company had incurred costs in respect of the loan transaction, which will be amortised over the period of the loan.
-Completion of the interest free loan documentation, receipt of funds and full repayment of the MBL Debt Facility is scheduled for quarter three of 2015.
+At 30 June 2016 the Company had incurred costs in respect of the loan transaction, which will be amortised over the period of the loan.